Review of Playing The Coach

 Reviewed by R. Murry

-Vicky will do anything to get to work at coaching, but is impeded by Jake.
-Not because she is a woman, but because he is put in a difficult position which he didn’t ask for.
-I won’t give you that reason, because it would give away some of the plot.
+Vicky will do anything to get to work at coaching but is impeded by Jake.
+Not because she is a woman, but because he is put in an awkward position which he didn’t ask for.
+I won’t give you that reason because it would give away some of the plots.

 The story was well structured with sexual content that any reader of erotica will enjoy.
 The characters come alive as sexual beings.
-I read it twice to find some pit falls, but I couldn’t find any in this short story of some interesting highs.
+I read it twice to find some pitfalls, but I couldn’t find any in this short story of some new highs.

 A quick read before bed is recommended.

 Where can people go to buy her work?